40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH21 -- subshell.md

 Compare following examples for fully understanding.

+## CH21-4 -- special variable about shell

+`$$`: Expands to the process ID of the shell.

+      In a subshell, it expands to the process ID of the invoking shell, not the subshell.

+`$!`: Expands to the process ID of the job most recently placed into the background,

+      whether executed as an asynchronous command or using the bg builtin.

 ## Examples
 ### Example 1
 This example illustrates how a variable that is exported is polluted